lBeastedl/7days-to-die-time-bot/README.md

 # 7 Days to Die daytime bot

 A Discord bot that reports the daytime and the current player count of a _7 Days to Die_ game server as the bot activity state.
-The bot switches its _afk_ status is set to _Idle_ when there are no players on the server, and _Online_ when there are players.
+The bot switches its _afk_ status to _Idle_ when there are no players on the server, and _Online_ when there are players.

 Example statuses: